Worldwide Guide to Women in Leadership

 2003 Acting President (15.09)

 Manto Tshabalala-Msimang was appointed Acting Presdent when both the President and Vice-President were out of the country.
-In 2003 the President appointed a pool of ministers to step in as acting presidents in his and his deputy's absence. (b.
-1940-)
+In 2003 the President appointed a pool of ministers to step in as acting presidents in his and his deputy's absence.
+She lived (1940-2009)

 2003 Acting President (on one or two occations)